 And, finally, don’t feel limited by the devices on this list.
 Use the buying guide in the first part of this article as needed, and don’t hesitate to conduct research on each component in your configuration before buying.

-If you have any questions, hop into the instructional design Slack channel and ask away.
+If you have any questions, hop into the instructional design community and ask away.
 Best of luck on your laptop-buying journey!